6th LRS facilitates 24-hour NORI operations

-U.S. Air Force Airman 1st Class Richard Hernandez, 6th Logistics Readiness Squadron ground transportation specialist, maneuvers a 20K forklift during a Nuclear Operational Readiness Inspection at MacDill Air Force Base, Florida, May 3, 2025.
-Inspections like the NORI maintain and validate the high standards required by the mission to ensure a safe, secure, effective, and ready force.
-(U.S. Air Force photo by Senior Airman Zachary Foster)
+U.S. Air Force Airman 1st Class Thomas Allen and Airman 1st Class Richard Hernandez, 6th Logistics Readiness Squadron ground transportation specialists, load cargo using a 20K forklift during a Nuclear Operational Readiness Inspection at MacDill Air Force Base, Florida, May 3, 2025.
+Ground transportation specialists play a critical role in delivering both personnel and cargo across the installation.
+(U.S. Air Force video by Senior Airman Zachary Foster)

 |Date Taken: